Stefanuk12/ThePublicMind/Learning/AI Fundamentals/Lectures/02 - Regression.md

 - updated in opposite direction to gradient
 - size of steps taken given by a learning rate

+Be aware of noise in the data!

+Difference between predicted value and label = residual/loss function
+- This can be used to measure the accuracy and calculate a MSE as mentioned previously

 ---
 [[Learning/Learning Dashboard|Learning Dashboard]] / [[Learning/AI Fundamentals/Home|AI Fundamentals]] / **[[Learning/AI Fundamentals/Lectures/02 - Regression|02 - Regression]]**